Ferada/cl-tex/README.md

 <!-- -*- mode: markdown; -->

-This is a package to run TeX and it's derivatives while also collecting additional information about the generated files and so forth.
+This is a package to run TeX and its derivatives while also collecting additional information about the generated files and so forth.

 While we provide manual methods by which the renderer can be run, it is